 We live in an era of Real Time – we expect to find information when we want it, answers when we need them and access to find both of these on our own.
 Self-service, social media, live chat, video conferencing and unified communications and collaboration are all possible today because of developments in Real Time Communications.

-Real Time communication is a means of sharing information and interacting with people through network connections just as if they were face-to-face.
+Real-time communication (RTC) is a category of software protocols and communication hardware media that gives real-time guarantees.
+It is a means of sharing information and interacting with people through network connections just as if they were face-to-face through real-time computing.
 Digging into the technicalities a little deeper, it’s any live (Real Time) telecommunications that doesn’t have transmission delays – it’s usually a peer-to-peer connection with minimal latency, and data from a Real Time Communications application is sent in a direct path between the source and destination.

 Examples of Real Time Communications